 I’m stuck!
 I can’t get through this puzzle, can you help me?

 Just keep trying; it’ll be much more satisfying for you when you finally get it on your own!
 If you’re completely stuck, here’s a hint to get you started – the first journal’s puzzle starts with the word each.
 Also, you need to solve the first four journals before you can tackle the fifth one, because the journals subtly change once you finish them.

 Great!
 Drop me a line and I’ll reply when I can, if I can.

 Okay fine.
 Here’s a secret – there’s an easter egg hidden within the Riven Journals.
 It’s got a whole bunch of concept art from the original www.riven.com website, the Riven Journals and Riven itself, plus other shiny stuff like that.
 It’s hidden very well so you’ll have to look pretty hard to find it.

 I want even more Riven stuff!

 Geez you’re rather demanding, aren’t you?
-Okay, in honour of Riven’s 20th anniversary have some previously-unreleased, never-before-seen Riven concept art of the schoolroom Wahrk counting number game:
+Okay, in honour of Riven’s 20th anniversary have some previously-unreleased-in-raw-form Riven concept art of the schoolroom Wahrk counting number game: